tetrateio/dmz-workshop/04-VM/README.md

           port: 8080
 ```

 5. Now we can test our frontend VM service and access other containerized services via the Global Mesh.
-Open a browser and navigate to vm.secure.private.$PREFIX.cloud.zwickey.net (replace $PREFIX with your actual prefix).
+Open a browser and navigate to https://vm.secure.private.$PREFIX.cloud.zwickey.net (replace $PREFIX with your actual prefix and https:// is used).
 We'll test routing from this VM across to our Private West cluster and access the backend.
 In the Backend HTTP URL field enter the URL for the private west backend: west.secure.$PREFIX.private.mesh

 You should receive a response from the backend with the cat picture!